namnh194/ISMART.COM/README.md

 # ISMART.COM
-an online shopping web with php, js, htmml/css.
+an shopping web with php, js, html/css.
 Not framework